If this was Liz Truss’s attempt to save herself, she’ll be gone by morning | Tom Peck

 The prime minister’s newest strategy, when faced with yet more evidence of everything she’s done wrong and how much it has harmed everyone, is to point out that she has apologised, as if what people expect from their leaders is for them to be sorry for the pain they’ve heaped upon them.

-Somewhat worryingly, when Keir Starmer asked her about a forthcoming biography of her, and whether “out by Christmas” is the title or the release date, the howls of laughter were less loud for the question than the answer.
+Somewhat worryingly, when Keir Starmer asked Truss about a forthcoming biography of her, and whether “out by Christmas” is the title or the release date, the howls of laughter were less loud for the question than the answer.

-“I have been very clear,” she replied, already well in to her now customary nervous tic of holding out her right arm as if signalling a wide.
+“I have been very clear,” she replied, already well into her now customary nervous tic of holding out her right arm as if signalling a wide.
 “I have been very clear that I am sorry, and I have made mistakes but the right thing to do in those circumstances is...”

 “RESIGN!”
 Everyone in the room thought it and at least 200 people shouted it.
 Whatever it was she actually said, no one heard and it would only have been forgotten anyway.
-As it happens, while she was speaking, one of her special advisors was being suspended and investigated for anonymously briefing rude and vitriolic comments about former cabinet ministers.
+As it happens, while she was speaking, one of her special advisers was being suspended and investigated for anonymously briefing rude and vitriolic comments about former cabinet ministers.
 It hardly needs stating that that sort of thing doesn’t help when you’re already clinging on for dear life.
 It may also warrant stating that one of the person in question’s more recent jobs was giving comms advice to Prince Andrew.

 By her side sat her brand new chancellor.
-By somewhat unfortunate coincidence, he did one of those light--hearted interviews with The Times about his favourite books and films, which was published this morning but one suspects conducted a little while ago.
+By somewhat unfortunate coincidence, he did one of those light-hearted interviews with The Times about his favourite books and films, which was published this morning but one suspects conducted a little while ago.

 “My favourite play is King Lear,” it breezily states.
 “No one is flawless and to see the greatest of people brought down so grindingly by pride or mistakes is moving and not just because I have seen it happen to five prime ministers in my time in office.”